ga-wdi-pvd/angular-intro-1/README.md

 Now, when we refresh in the browser we see each of our todos with their respective data and markup displaying.

-## `ng-repeat` - You Do - Grumblr (10 mins)
+## `ng-repeat` - You Do - Todos (10 mins)

 - Define a new controller attached to your app's module
-- Attach a property to your controller called `grumbles` which is equal to all of your hard-coded data
+- Attach a property to your controller called `todos` which is equal to all of your hard-coded data
 - In the view, initialize an instance of your controller as the view model
-- Use a directive to display all of the information for each `grumble` (title, name, content, photo url)
+- Use a directive to display all of the information for each `todo`

 ---
 ## Break (10 mins)